 I love constraints.
 I can make decisions and products much better if I take away choices.
-DevLab is a product that embraces constraints.
+DevLab is a product that embraces limitations.
 This platform is not for everyone because it is a commodity platform for commodity API projects.
 Nothing on the market matches it.
-I am not recommending building a platform like this from scratch.
-If you can, you should build on top of a platform that enables you to craft an opinionated experience.
-You will be tempted to offer these platforms as is.
+I am not recommending building from scratch.
+If you can, you should build on top of a platform that enables you to craft an experience.
+Offering the default platform as is, is a temptation for you.

 |Product Name||Style||Target Offering||Abstraction Level||On-premises Support?|

 |Heroku||Bring your app and config||Self-Service||Medium||No|

 |AWS Light Sail||Install Blueprint or container||Self-Service||High||No|

 |AWS EKS||Managed Infrastructure||Self-Service||None||Yes|